 Dina Rodriguez, Founder of Letter Shoppe, uses a typeform to accept custom artwork requests from customers.
 Her typeform calculates a price for the commission, and collects the information and inspiration Dina needs to start work.

 We caught up with Dina, who explained on our our blog how the typeform has helped her grow her business.
 Here’s a copy of Letter Shoppe’s typeform, feel free to play around with it (you won’t accidentally order anything).

 For this typeform, you need:

-You can create the typeform with a Professional account if you don’t want to remove Typeform branding.
+You can create the typeform with a paid account if you don’t want to remove Typeform branding.

 1. Start off with a Welcome Screen.
 Dina’s has no image.
 It’s simply a welcome message that also explains how much time she has this month:

 2. Next up, Dina needs to collect essential contact details.
 For this, she added a Short Text question asking for name, followed by an Email question.
 Both of these questions are set to ‘Required‘.

 3. Now we can get on to the commission details.
 A Multiple Choice question asks which package customers want.